greg-js/hexo-cli-extras/README.md

 - `-p` or `--page` (optional) selects pages instead of posts

-*Note: boolean options can be combined (for example `hexo edit -dp` to search for drafts that are pages)*
+*Note*: boolean options can be combined (for example `hexo edit -dp` to search for drafts that are pages)

-*Note: Drafts only appear in searches without the `--drafts` option if you have `render_drafts` set to true in `_config.yml`.
+*Note*: Drafts only appear in searches without the `--drafts` option if you have `render_drafts` set to true in `_config.yml`.
 If set to false, you must use the `--draft` option to filter on drafts.
-Also, drafts are excluded automatically when you use any of the date filters, because dates makes little sense with drafts.*
+Also, drafts are excluded automatically when you use any of the date filters, because dates make little sense with drafts.

-*Note: Filter on title first and use boolean options last or you may get unexpected results.
-For example, `hexo edit -g my post` will filter just on "post" whereas `hexo edit my draft -g` will correctly filter on "my draft".*
+*Note*: Filter on title first and use boolean options last or you may get unexpected results.
+For example, `hexo edit -g my post` will filter just on "post" whereas `hexo edit my draft -g` will correctly filter on "my draft".

-*Note: By default, files open in your current terminal window using your `$EDITOR` environment variable.
-Set it in your dotfiles (`.bashrc` or `.zshrc` are good examples, and don't forget to source the file before testing).
-The `gui` option (or the lack of an `$EDITOR` variable) will cause files to open with `xdg-open` (linux, osx) or `start` (windows) instead.*
+*Note*: By default, files open in your current terminal window using your `$EDITOR` environment variable.
+Set it in your dotfiles (for example, in `.bashrc` or `.zshrc`).

+*Note*: The `gui` option (or the lack of an `$EDITOR` variable) will cause files to open with `xdg-open` (linux, osx) or `start` (windows).
+If you're on linux and nothing seems to happen, you can change the handler for plain text markdown files to a `*.desktop` file of your choice.
+For example, for Sublime Text: `xdg-mime default sublime-text.desktop text/plain`

 ## rename command